On Consciousness, Thoughts, and Meditation

 We also need to understand that a good deal of our thoughts are in fact “rationalizations” for actions or decisions our brains have already created.
 The concept of our thoughts as “post-hoc rationalizations” is something we will look at in more depth when we start to learn about mindfulness meditation cognitive behaviour therapy, but for now we just need to understand this to mean that your brain will create an action or behaviour first and then it will create in our thoughts a story line in your mind to justify it.
 It's likely something that we can recognize in others but not in ourselves.
 But trust me, we all do it (and at times for very good reasons which I touched on in Broken Ego Defenses).
 Untangling our thoughts and why they're in our minds can be very, very challenging (because they are so much and deep a part of how our brains work) but once you get going on the work, you'll see the benefits (while bearing in mind that none of us will ever be perfect at it).

 Thoughts can be generated from many different regions of the brain and for different reasons.
 Where exactly thoughts come from in the brain is almost as complicated as the brain itself as so many regions are involved in even the simplest of thoughts (far flung memory networks, all the emotional centres, speech processing centres to name a few).
-And a good number of these thoughts are the “dialogue” - the “language” - your brain is using to communicate the importance of something to your conscious plate.
+We also explore the power of imagination in creating and forming our thoughts in the post Understanding and Taming Imagination.
+For today's purposes, we need to understand that a good number of these thoughts are the “dialogue” - the “language” - your brain is using to communicate the importance of something to your conscious plate.